aakif100/THE-CRICKET-GAME/README.md

 - **Choice of Batting or Bowling:** The player who wins the odd/even toss gets to choose batting or bowling.
 - **Batting:** The batting player scores runs by showing random numbers.
 - **Bowling:** The bowling player tries to dismiss the batsman by showing random numbers.
 If the numbers match, the batsman is out.

+1. Open the index.html file in your web browser.
+2. Choose whether you want to play as odd or even.
+3. Follow the on-screen instructions to play the game.
+4. Enjoy the cricket experience!